mshunshin/SegNetCMR/README.md

 # SegNetCMR
 A [Tensorflow](https://www.tensorflow.org/) implementation of [SegNet](https://mi.eng.cam.ac.uk/projects/segnet/) to segments CMR images

+## NEW RELEASE
+1. Switched to using the [SELU](https://arxiv.org/abs/1706.02515) activation function - no more batch norm and is_training hassle - a self-normalising neural network!!!!
+2. To support the above - input images are rescaled from -1 to 1: (2/255.0) * image - 1.
+3. Now updates the results more often and saves the checkpoint less often - this is faster.
+Also, doesn't flush the results after every write.

 ## Aims
 1. A demonstration of a more complete Tensorflow program including saving state and resuming.
 2. Provide an ready-to-go example of medical segmentation with sufficient training and validation data, in a usable format (PNGs).